V-Sense/LFBM5D/install_Windows10.md

 ### FFTW
 1) Download the dll files from http://fftw.org/install/windows.html and follow the instructions on that website.
 You basically have to generate the .lib files by running `lib /machine:x64 /def:libfftw3f-3.def` (you might have to change the /machine setting depending on your configuration).
-2) In src/CMakeLists.txt, add the path to the fftw dll directory line 34, e.g. "C:/path/2/fftw", and add the path to the .lib line 55, e.g. "C:/path/2/fftw/libfftw3f-3.lib".
+2) In src/CMakeLists.txt, add the path to the fftw dll directory lines 34 and 100, e.g. "C:/path/2/fftw", and add the path to the .lib lines 55 and 121, e.g. "C:/path/2/fftw/libfftw3f-3.lib".

 ### libpng and zlib
 1) Download libpng and zlib source code from http://www.libpng.org/pub/png/libpng.html